oristopo/nVhelp/index.md

 Connect 50 ohm LOADs to ends of CH0 and CH1 cables.
 14. LOAD
 15. ISOLN
-Connect cables, replacing LOADs with female-female SMA adapter.
+Connect cables, replacing LOADs with female-female SMA coupler.
 16. THRU
 17. DONE
 Finally save to a desired register.

 That's it.
 Check that the open, short and 50 ohm display properly.
- **Note**, the cables are CONNECTED to CH0 and CH1
+ **Note**, the cables are CONNECTED to CH0 and CH1a,
- and the calibration is to the cables **ends**.
+ and calibration reference plane is at those cables **ends**.
- The reference plane for insertion loss measure magnitude is in plane of the adapter.
- However, the phase is subject to error and that needs addressed in another message.
+ However, phase is subject to error and needs addressing in another message.

-Also, with a thru cable connection between CH0 and CH1,
+Also, with SMA coupler connecting cables to CH0 and CH1,
 `S21` should measure nearly `0dB`.